 - Calls To Action (CTA)

 CTA or calls to action inspire visitors to enter what is known as a sales funnel.
-A CTA can be anything from a clickable phone number to a sign up here button.
+A CTA can be anything from a clickable phone number to a sign-up here button.
 Whether they are directly calling your office line or signing up for an email newsletter, they are entering some portion of the sales funnel.
 When including CTA on a website, there should be clear urgency and incentive for the user.
 Additionally, the action should be as convenient as possible and require little thinking or effort.
 An example of this would again be the clickable phone number which a mobile user could simply click on to connect directly to your office line, and possibly become a sale in minutes.

 Any awards or certifications possessed by your HVAC company should be displayed on the website.
 The same is true of publications in which you were featured.
 Examples of certifications include the Better Business Bureau Accreditation along with the Angie’s List Super Service Award.
 As for publications, any local newspaper or blog that conducted an interview with you or one of your employees can be added to the “featured on” section of your website.
 Displaying badges is all about instilling trust in your potential customers as they browse your website and form a more informed opinion about your business.

 As a local HVAC contract you probably understand the importance of online reviews, especially on Google and Facebook.
 But reviews displayed on your website can also be helpful.
 Luckily there's a way to leverage Google and Facebook reviews and showcase them on your website.
 This is doubly advantageous for contractors because it populates your company site with user-generated content.
 Google loves nothing more than content about your business generated by actual customers.
-Since Google and Facebook require reviews verification, visitors will be confident in the legitimacy of the testimonials, as opposed to if they were just copied & pasted from another source.
+Since Google and Facebook require review verification, visitors will be confident in the legitimacy of the testimonials, as opposed to if they were just copied & pasted from another source.
 The BrandREVU widget from HVAC Webmasters integrates external reviews from reliable sources.

 - Mobile Optimization

-Most visitors find your website on their mobile device.
-In 2020, internet access for the average person is 24/7.
+Most visitors find your website on their mobile devices.
+In 2021, internet access for the average person is 24/7.
 They have a smartphone on them at all times and can surf the web at any point throughout the day.
 Knowing this, a website should always be optimized with mobile in mind.
-The mobile-first index update from Google confirms the prioritization of mobile websites and encourages webmasters to pay it close attention.
+The mobile-first index update from Google confirms the prioritization of mobile websites and encourages webmasters to pay close attention.
 Several steps can be taken to enhance a mobile page including simple navigation, responsive design, and interactivity.
 In contrast, qualities that might discourage a mobile user include slow site speed, image distortion, and narrow or oversized viewports.
 These should be avoided or corrected if applicable.